karteek12/Supply-Chain-Analysis/README.md

-# 📊 Supply Chain Analysis using Python
+# 📦 Supply Chain Analysis for Fashion & Beauty Startup
 Welcome to the **Supply Chain Analysis** project!
-This repository showcases the analysis of a fashion and beauty startup's product supply chain dataset using Python .
-The project provides valuable insights into the operations, inventory, and trends in the supply chain, helping identify key performance metrics.
+This project delves into a comprehensive supply chain analysis for a Fashion & Beauty startup focused on makeup products.
+The analysis is aimed at identifying trends, enhancing supply chain efficiency, and providing actionable insights to support strategic decision-making in inventory management, distribution, and demand forecasting.
 ## 🚀 Features
 * Analyze product movement across the supply chain
 * Identify bottlenecks, delays, and inventory levels
-* Visualize product trends with Matplotlib for better decision-making
+* Visualize product trends for better decision-making
 * Provide actionable insights to optimize logistics and inventory management
 ## 📁 Dataset Overview
  I got this Dataset from Kaggle .
 This dataset contains 24 columns and 100 rows